MDLC01/brainfuck-interpreter/README.md

 ### Successive `+`, `-`, `<`, and `>`

 When a sequence of more than one `+` (resp., `-`, `<`, `>`) is found, the amount of times the instruction appears is only counted once, and the sequence is reduced to a single command that increments (resp., decrements, moves the pointer to the left, to the right) by this amount.
-For example, the following sequences are reduced to a single operation:
+For example, the following sequences of instructions are reduced to single commands:

 | Original instructions | Optimized command |
 |-----------------------|-------------------|